csekme/JNeuralNetwork/README.md

     tr.setEpoch(20000);

     // You can use condition for stop training
-    // When it reaches the specified value, it will stops regardless of the epoch number
+    // When it reaches the specified value, it will stop regardless of the epoch number
     //tr.setShutdownCondition(0.002);

     // Set to use a gradient search brave factor default is 0.175